danuker/symreg/README.md

 * elitism (allowing the best to survive), and
 * maintaining genetic diversity (the number of individuals on the Pareto frontier is `O(n_objectives - 1)`).

-While NSGA-II also includes a density measure, we forego that for now, for simplicity.
+NSGA-II also includes a density measure, further encouraging diversity by spreading individuals out through the frontier.

 #### Engineering & Architecture

 This implementation follows [**Test-Driven Development**](https://danuker.go.ro/tdd-revisited-pytest-updated-2020-09-03.html).
 TDD promises [faster development]() and a minimalist design.

-The "unit" of a unit test is not a method, but a class which has publically-usable interface, through which the tests must do their job (including testing for detailed behavior).
-This is in order to keep the implementation flexible.
+The "unit" of a unit test is not necessarily a method, but a publically-usable interface, through which the tests must do their job (including testing for detailed behavior).
+This is in order to keep the implementation flexible; however, stochastic behavior is harder to test.

 That does not mean that we allow the tests to be slow.
-We keep the test suite running in under one second, because it allows us to refactor easily, while being confident the code is kept correct.
+We keep the test suite running in under one second, because it allows us to refactor easily, while being confident the code stays correct.

 In addition, we strive to respect Gary Berhnardt's **Imperative Shell/Functional Core**, and Uncle Bob's **Clean Architecture**.
 These two are integrated and succintly explained [in the author's pretentiously-named blog post](https://danuker.go.ro/the-grand-unified-theory-of-software-architecture.html).
 The author is attempting to [dog-food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) this architectural style.